 It is difficult to obtain accurate figures for the relative frequency of the different causes of rectal bleeding.
 Studies have differing results according to population demographics, patient selection, size of study and other confounding factors.
 However, it is essential to understand the aetiology, as this shapes the investigations, management and ultimately the likely outcome.

 The age of the patient gives a clue to aetiology and as a result forms a part of referral guidelines (see below).
 Those under the age of 30 presenting with rectal bleeding are more likely to have haemorrhoids, an anal fissure or inflammatory bowel disease.
 For those over the age of 50, there should be a higher suspicion of colorectal cancer.
+It should, however, not be forgotten that nearly one third of rectal cancer patients are younger than 55 years of age.

 Common causes of rectal bleeding